-The Anita Zucker Center for Excellence in Early Childhood Studies supports an interdisciplinary postdoctoral research training fellowship program funded by the Institute of Education Sciences.
+The Anita Zucker Center for Excellence in Early Childhood Studies supports a transdisciplinary postdoctoral research training fellowship program funded by the Institute of Education Sciences.
 The Center is committed to supporting the professional development of research scientists, preparing them to conduct rigorous and relevant research and contribute to the advancement of knowledge, theory and methodology in the field of early childhood studies.

 Our fellowship program provides core competencies and apprenticeships and offers a variety of research areas for specialization training in early intervention and early learning in special education.

 “I especially appreciate the individualized mentoring, attention and support that I received from Dr. Snyder, whom I consider my ‘academic mother.’
 Dr. Snyder has always made herself available to support my research interests and projects, my future career and me.”

 Li “Emily” Luo

 The fellowship program has been designed for those who have recently received the Ph.D. or are early-career scholars who are interested in augmenting their training in early childhood studies as well as receiving advanced training in quantitative methods and applied measurement.
 The fellowship carries a competitive stipend, full-time benefits, including health insurance, funds for professional travel and research start-up costs.

 Interested applicants should send the following materials to Principal Investigator and Training Director, Dr. Patricia Snyder, at firstname.lastname@example.org:

 - A letter of interest (including a summary of research interests and career goals)